 Prior to schooling, Maria earned a short but diverse list of credits, most notably co-composing an award-nominated score with platinum-record awarded producer Ken ‘hiwatt’ Marshall, and Juno awarded Jeremy Breaks, for the multi-award winning feature length film based on Stephen King’s short story, ‘The Doctor’s Case’ (2018), adapted for screen and directed by James Douglas.

-Maria’s pivotal step back into music happened when she entered a remix contest for the band Collide, and landed on their remix album ‘Mind &Matter’ (2018), with her orchestral interpretation ‘Intruder - Maria Lui December Remix’; later re-released by Collide in 2025 as a single and album release of their remastered catalogue 'Signals - Volume 2'.
+Maria’s pivotal step back into music occurred when she entered a remix contest for the band Collide, and landed on their remix album ‘Mind &Matter’ (2018), with her orchestral interpretation of ‘Intruder - Maria Lui December Remix’; re-released by Collide in 2025 as a single and double album release of their remastered original catalogue 'Signals - Volume 2'.
 She also had the pleasure to contribute vocals and instrumentation for an epic collaboration of electronic and industrial artists’ debut release ‘Black Line’ (2017).

 Immediately after graduating, Maria created audio logo branding for Emmy awarded camera operator and editor, Artur Gajda, of ThinkFarm Productions; and contributed original score to Gajda’s documentary, 'A Normal Life' (2021).
 She also volunteers as a preliminary round judge for The Cue Tube’s 'Annual Score Relief Competition', whose proceeds go towards the global organization, In Place of War.